-This school year's science units include geology, grassland ecosystems, body systems, scientific method, energy and magnetism, inventions, and ocean ecosystems.
-In addition to those units of study, science is also integrated whenever possible into the other units of study (e.g. the unit on the Mesopotamian civilization will include advancements in science during that time period).
+This school year's science units include nutrition, cold ecosystems, the desert ecosystem, scientific method, forces and Motion (including simple machines), engineering, technology, and weather.
+In addition to those units of study, science is also integrated whenever possible into the other units of study (e.g. the unit on the Ancient Chine civilization will include advancements in science during that time-period).